eProsima/Fast-DDS-monitor/docs/rst/docker/docker_demo/fast_dds_suite.rst

  $ goToExamples

 From this folder you can access all examples, both for DDS and RTPS.
-We detail the steps to launch two such examples below.
+We detail the steps to launch one such example below.

 Hello World Example
 ^^^^^^^^^^^^^^^^^^^